libu40/Recipe-Management/README.md

 many-to-many relationship, since many ingredients might be used in many recipes.
-Finally, I've tried to cover as much as test cases I could, I have 75 unit and integration tests, I might have added more, but I needed to finish the task for today
+Finally, I've tried to cover as much as test cases I could, I have 75 unit and integration tests, I might have added more, but I needed to finish the task for today.

+The REST endpoints for testing are being attached as a collection in the project source code directory under the name **[postman-collection](https://github.com/libu40/Recipe-Management/blob/main/postman-collection)** which can exported and tested locally in the Postman client apart from Swagger OpenAPI.

 ## **Monitoring** :

 **Sonarqube**:

-Once all the docker containers are UP then goto localhost:9000 which will prompt for default login/password which is admin/admin and ask to update the password. **please change the password to sonar from admin** as I've configured sonar as the password in the application for measuring the code quality metrics.
+Once all the docker containers are UP,then goto localhost:9000 which will prompt for default login/password which is admin/admin and ask to update the password. **Please change the password to sonar from admin** as I've configured sonar as the password in the application for measuring the code quality metrics.

-Once after that in the terminal navigate to project root directory and trigger the below command to visualize the metrics.
+Once after that in the terminal, navigate to project root directory and trigger the below command to visualize the metrics.

 **mvn clean install sonar:sonar**